-Juilliard's performing orchestral ensembles give more than 30 concerts each season at Lincoln Center in the Peter Jay Sharp Theater, Alice Tully Hall, and Avery Fisher Hall, as well as in Carnegie Hall and other venues around New York City.
+Juilliard's performing orchestral ensembles give more than 30 concerts each season at Lincoln Center in the Peter Jay Sharp Theater, Alice Tully Hall, and David Geffen Hall, as well as in Carnegie Hall and other venues around New York City.
 Participation in these ensembles provides a solid foundation for instrumentalists hoping to join professional orchestras.
 In fact, numerous Juilliard alumni have become first-chair players and section members in orchestras in both the United States and abroad.

 Following is a list of Juilliard's various orchestral ensembles.
 (Click on the name to expand the selection.)